BrandonGrover/investigation_toolbox/README.md

 ## About The Project

 <p>The goal of the project is to provide a comprehensive tool to allow for easier investigations into various types of incidents.
-Whatever the issue at hand, hopefully with the services API keys at hand, you can get all the contextual information that you need.</p>
+Whatever the issue at hand, hopefully, you can get all the contextual information that you need.</p>